Bringing It Back

-"Bringing It Back" is a song written by Gregg Gordon and originally recorded by Elvis Presley for his album Today.
-However, the first version released as a single was by Brenda Lee in July 1975, although Presley's version was already released on the Today album in May of 1975 two months before but wasn't issued as a single until September of 1975.
-Her version was a top 30 US and Canadian country single that year.
-Presley's version was issued as a single in September 1975 and reached the US Hot 100 top 70.
+"Bringing It Back" is a song written by Gregg Gordon.
+The song was first released on the album called Today by Elvis Presley in May of 1975.
+The first version released as a single was from by Brenda Lee in July 1975, who enjoyed Top 40 US country and Canadian country chart success with it.
+Presley's version was issued as a single in September 1975 and reached the US Hot 100.